 Rinsing the mouth with a mixture of tea tree oil and water can kill harmful microorganisms and provide instant relief to inflamed gums.

 What Dental Treatment Should You Avoid?

-In addition to keeping the dentist informed of your dental conditions, call the dentist immediately if you are having a severe toothache, painful bleeding gums, persistent bad breath, loose teeth, growth in your mouth or receding gums.
+In addition to keeping the dentist informed of your dental conditions, call the dentist immediately if you have a severe toothache, painful bleeding gums, persistent bad breath, loose teeth, growth in your mouth, or receding gums.

 Bleeding gums during pregnancy is a common condition that can be kept in check.
 Oral healthcare is very important to maintain during pregnancy.
-Visit your dentist regularly and keep him informed of any abnormalities that might be noted.
+Visit your dentist regularly and keep the dentist and the gynaecologist informed of any abnormalities that might be noted.